pySilver/sourcebuster-js/README.md

 ### Limitations

 #### Visits from https to http
-When the visitor come from `https` web-site to `http`, the request don't have a referer.
+When the visitor come from `https` web-site to `http`, the request don't have a referrer.
 So the script will consider it as `typein` (direct visit).